If you’re planning on getting married in Switzerland, this guide explains the processes and documentation required to legally wed in Switzerland.

 Documentation for Swiss weddings

 You will have to prove your civil status (ie. that you have never been or are no longer married or in a civil partnership), as well as your identity and residential status.
 This typically involves sourcing official documents from your birth country or country of nationality.
-Your foreign documents may also require an Apostille stamp in order for them to be officially recognized in Switzerland.
-This needs to be obtained from the same country as where the documents originated (e.g., your home country) – so give yourself plenty of time.
+Your foreign documents may also require an Apostille stamp in order for Swiss authorities to recognize them.
+Make sure you get the originals from the country they come from (e.g., your home country); give yourself plenty of time.

 Expect to provide: